Hitenpatel152/chatapp/README.md

 # chatapp

 This is simple app for chat.
-here cover group chat and one to one chat.
+here cover group chat and one to one chat  using nodejs socket.io